-- Develop among themselves sense of social and civic responsibility
+- Develop among them a sense of social and civic responsibility.

-- Practice national integration and social harmony To provide personnel for rural development and community action
+- To provide personnel for rural development and community action.

-- An awareness of national and social problems requiring attention
+- An awareness to national and social problems which requires greater attention.

 The NSS symbol is based on the giant "Rath Wheel" of the world famous Konark Sun Temple of Orissa.
 The wheel portrays the cycle of creation, preservation and release and signifies the movement in life across time and space.
 The wheel signifies the progressive cycle of life.
 It also stands for dynamism and progressive outlook of youth.
 The symbol thus stands for continuity as well as change and implies the continuous striving of NSS for social change.